Comprehensive guides

 • A minimum distance of 50 meters must be maintained from any person not involved in the theft.

-• Keeping the drone in direct view at all times (VLOS – Visual Line of Sight)
+• Maintaining the drone in direct line of sight at all times (VLOS, Visual Line of Sight)

 Practical advice for transport Transport your drone and its batteries in the cabin.
 Lithium-ion batteries must be carried in the cabin and not in the hold for aviation safety reasons.
 Check the capacity limits (generally 160 Wh maximum per battery).